crives/Caroline-Projects/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gK9-t0Itz8Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 <br>
-<a href="https://github.com/crives/PinterestApi">GitHub Repo</a>
+<center><a href="https://github.com/crives/PinterestApi">GitHub Repo</a></center>
 <br>
-My first full-stack webpage, I created my own version of a Pinterest site for posting images, as well as updating and deleting them (CRUD operations).
+* For first full-stack webpage, I created my own version of a Pinterest site for posting images, as well as updating and deleting them (CRUD operations).
 I used Vanilla JavaScript to create controller functions using AJAX data calls to the backend SpringBoot Rest API.
 <br>
-I used a free site-name generator to create the name "PixBox", and created the homepage using a photo editor site.
+* I used a free site-name generator to create the name "PixBox", and created the homepage using a photo editor site.
 <br>
-All photos minus the cats and sloth are my own from my personal photo collection taken with my DSLR camera during my time abroad in France from 2012-2013.
+* All photos minus the cats, bunny and sloth are my own from my personal photo collection taken with my DSLR camera during my time abroad in France from 2012-2013.
 <br>

 <br>